ZeYiHan/ZeYiHan.github.io/content/research/Pred_rich_GV/index.md

   preview_only: false

 # Summary.
 An optional shortened abstract.
-summary: Variations across trophic levels drive prey rapid evolution using
+summary: Variations across trophic levels drive prey rapid evolution using _Chlamydomonas reinhardtii_ mutant library.

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.